drbean/edit/tsailin/2019APBR_english_proofing.md

 changes in a firm's external outsourcing relationship with its suppliers and customers.

-For the business models of contract manufacturing, we compile a sole model to the firms by *OEM*, *ODM*, and *OBM*.
-On the transition of the business model, we only gather the variables from the 1,319 firms, which both listed in TIS2 and TIS3.
-On the upgrade of OEM firms, we compile *OEM transition* in TIS2, which 1 means that the business model of firms is OEM in TIS2, but non-OEM in TIS3 and 0 indicate that the other firms stay at OEM in TIS2, and we skip all non-OEM firms.
-Following the prior logic, we compile the *ODM transition* in TIS2 as the upgrade of ODM firms.
-After upgrading the business model, we organize *ODM Entrant* in TIS3, which 1 means that the business model of the firms is ODM in TIS3, but OEM in TIS2 and 0 represents other ODM firms in TIS3, and we skip all non-ODM firms.
-As before, we compile *OBM Entrant* in TIS3 for the upgraded OEM and ODM firms.
+For the business model of a contract manufacturer, we assign a sole value to the firm in the *OEM*, *ODM*, and *OBM* variables.
+As for transition from one business model to another, we only gather data from the 1,319 firms which were both listed in TIS2 and TIS3.
+For the upgrade of an OEM firm, we compile *OEM transition* in TIS2, with 1 meaning that the business model of the firm is OEM in TIS2, but non-OEM in TIS3 and 0 indicating that the firm stays at OEM in both TIS2 and TIS3, and we skip all non-OEM firms.
+Following the same logic, we compile an *ODM transition* in TIS2 as the upgrade of an ODM firm.
+Concomintant with the upgrading of the business model, we set up *ODM Entrant* in TIS3, with 1 meaning that the business model of the firm is ODM in TIS3, but OEM in TIS2 and 0 representing other ODM firms in TIS3, and we skip all non-ODM firms.
+Similarly, we compile an *OBM Entrant* variable in TIS3 for the upgraded OEM and ODM firms.

 On the control, we control the characteristics of the firms as the